yuzhoumo/piazzabox/README.md

 1. Rename the `secrets.template.json` file to `secrets.json` and fill in your email and password for Piazza.
 2. Run `python3 piazzabox.py` and choose Piazza courses to archive.
-3. Open the generated `index.html` (alternatively, host this somewhere).
+3. Open the generated html found in the `/archive` folder (alternatively, host this somewhere).

 If Piazzabox fails due to network erros or is interrupted while archiving, simply retry and Piazzabox will pick up where it left off.